Potential Causes and Cost of a Collaboration Platform Data Breach to Your Enterprise

 Data Loss Prevention for Collaboration Platforms

 Aware is your one stop solution to all of these problems and more.
-Our technology offers monitoring capabilities to look for risky behavior, and bi-directional retention to purge data across all platforms when its keeping is no longer necessary.
+Our technology offers monitoring capabilities to look for risky behavior, and bi-directional retention to purge data across all platforms when keeping it is no longer necessary.
+Request a demo or download our whitepaper to learn more.